agryaznov/candle-auction-ink/README.md

 2. Pass the auctioned entities ownership to the contract:
    transfer NFT tokens / domain names to the instantiated auction contract.

-  > **_:exclamation:NOTE_** sanity checks, like: *does the auction contract really possess the entities being bidded for?* - those ones are left totally on user's discretion.
+  > **_:exclamation:NOTE_** that sanity checks, like: *does the auction contract really possess the entities being bidded for?* - those ones are left totally on user's discretion.

 **Action!**:

-1. Place bids by invoking `bid()` method with an attached payment.
+3. Place bids by invoking `bid()` method with an attached payment.
    > _**:exclamation:NOTE** on bids design_:
    > bids are accepted at *incremental manner*, i.e. every bid adds up to bidder's balance which effectively compounds her top (highest) bid.
    > E.g. Alice making calls: